nehiljain/100-days-of-code/log.md

 Thougths: ** It is a tool for myself to setup airflow and will also support the next blog post I am going to write about FAQs and common problems I faced while running airflow for a year.

-**Link to work:** https://github.com/nehiljain/airflow-starter and notes folder.
+**Links to work:** https://github.com/nehiljain/airflow-starter and notes folder.

 ### Day 44: Mar 5, 2018